Weiyuan-Lane/spa-github-page-template/README.md

 npm install
 ```

-Make sure that you initialise it to be your repository origin after running the following
+Make sure that you initialise your repository origin after running the following
 ```
 rm -rf .git
 ```